 In a second presentation, Ibrahim Guèye talked about the importance of forming associations by people doing the same thing.

 Guèye, a Dusseldorf-based journalist and PR consultant, said associations were useful because their members could share ideas and experiences and collectively tackle common challenges and problems.

 He emphasized the need for African entrepreneurs to form associations.
 “We don’t need a hundred people to form an association in Germany,” he said.
 “Seven people are enough.”

-Associations are useful for African professionals as well, he said, revealing that there are more than 7,000 medical doctors with African origin in Germany.
+Associations were useful for other African professionals as well, he said, revealing that there were more than 7,000 medical doctors with African origin in Germany.
 “Are you aware that there’re about 5,000 Cameroonian engineers working in Germany?”

-Guèye advised Africans to be active in their professional associations to learn how such bodies are organized and run.
+Guèye advised Africans to be active in their professional associations to learn how such bodies were organized and run.
 And they should make it a duty to attend German events on Africa.

 Read Also: Experts chart way forward for Africa in Dortmund

 Guèye, who worked for a long time with the German business weekly Wirtschaftswoche, said African professional bodies could offer consulting services, organize conferences and group business visits to Africa, and mentor/ train young students.